-- G. The health security plan shall phase in beneficiaries as their participation becomes possible through contracts, waivers or federal legislation.
+- F. The health security plan shall contain provisions to control health care costs so that beneficiaries receive comprehensive, high-quality health care consistent with available revenue and budget constraints. - G. The health security plan shall phase in beneficiaries as their participation becomes possible through contracts, waivers or federal legislation.
 The health security plan may provide for certain preventive health care to be offered to all New Mexicans regardless of a person's eligibility to participate as a beneficiary. - H. The five-year plan as well as other long- and short-range plans adopted by the commission shall be reviewed by the regional councils and the commission annually and revised as necessary.
 Revisions shall be adopted by the commission in accordance with Section 11 of the Health Security Act.
 In projecting services under the health security plan, the commission shall take all reasonable steps to ensure that long-term care and dental care are provided at the earliest practical times consistent with budget constraints.

-Section 18.
+SECTION 18.
 LONG-TERM CARE. --

-- A. Long-term care may include: - (1) home- and community-based services, including personal assistance and attendant care; and - (2) institutional care. - B. No later than one year after the effective date of the operation of the health security plan, the commission shall appoint an advisory "long-term care committee" made up of .174732.1 representatives of health care consumers, providers and administrators to develop a plan for integrating long-term care into the health security plan.
+- A. Long-term care may include: - (1) home- and community-based services, including personal assistance and attendant care; and - (2) institutional care. - B. No later than one year after the effective date .182910.3 of the operation of the health security plan, the commission shall appoint an advisory "long-term care committee" made up of representatives of health care consumers, providers and administrators to develop a plan for integrating long-term care into the health security plan.
 The committee shall report its plan to the commission no later than one year from its appointment.
 Committee members shall receive per diem and mileage as provided in the Per Diem and Mileage Act.

-C. The long-term care component of the health security plan shall provide for case management and noninstitutional services when appropriate.
+- C. The long-term care component of the health security plan shall provide for case management and noninstitutional services when appropriate. - D. Nothing in this section affects long-term care services paid through private insurance or state or federal programs subject to the provisions of Section 40 of the Health Security Act. - E. Nothing in this section precludes the commission from including long-term care services from the inception of the health security plan.

-- D. Nothing in this section affects long-term care services paid through private insurance or state or federal programs subject to the provisions of Sections 40 and 41 of the Health Security Act. - E. Nothing in this section precludes the commission from including long-term care services from the inception of the health security plan. - Section 19.
-MENTAL AND BEHAVIORAL HEALTH SERVICES .-- - A. No later than one year after appointment of the chief executive officer, the commission shall appoint an advisory "mental and behavioral health services committee" made up of representatives of mental and behavioral health care consumers, providers and administrators to develop a plan for coordinating mental and behavioral health services within the health security plan.
+SECTION 19.
+MENTAL AND BEHAVIORAL HEALTH SERVICES.--

+A. No later than one year after appointment of the chief executive officer, the commission shall appoint an advisory "mental and behavioral health services committee" made up of representatives of mental and behavioral health care consumers, providers and administrators to develop a plan for coordinating mental and behavioral health services within the health security plan.
 The committee shall report its plan to the commission no later than one year from its appointment.
 Committee members may receive per diem and mileage as provided in the Per Diem and Mileage Act.